 - The Lurker of the Depths must be in the victory display.

-That’s quite demanding quest card in the case of progression.
+That’s quite a demanding quest card in the case of progression.
 You will find out that defeating the Lurker of the depths isn’t trivial and will be challenging even for combat dedicated decks.
 Although, if you manage to succeed, then you can proceed to stage 3.
-Furthermore, if you have discovered the Book of Aulë’s Children you can directly advance to stage 3C, otherwise you must advance to stage 3A.
+Furthermore, if you have discovered the Book of Aulë’s Children, you can directly advance to stage 3C; otherwise, you must advance to stage 3A.

 Quest card 2C: Deeper into the Past – 9 quest points.